cyphar/libpathrs/README.md

 (available in [`LICENSE.MPL-2.0`][MPL-2.0]).

 **NOTE**: If you compile `libpathrs.so` into your binary statically, you still need to abide by the license terms of the main `libpathrs` project.
-In practice this means at least providing the object files necessary to allow someone to recompile your program using a modified libpathrs.
-See the LGPLv3 license for more details.

 ```
 libpathrs: safe path resolution on Linux